Buying a home at auction - What do I need to know?

 Property auctions have grown in popularity over recent years and competition for good properties has increased.
 Nevertheless, it is still possible to find a bargain.

-Buyers should be on their guard and not become emotionally invested in the property just because it appears to be a bargain.
+Buyers should be on their guard, however.
+You should be careful nor to get emotionally invested in the property, just because it appears to be a bargain.

-Auctions can be a dumping ground for defective housing stock such as:
+Auctions can be a dumping ground for defective properties:

 Contact local auction houses